bkkaggle/lm-experiments/README.md

 -   tpu stuff works; seems like each core has 64/8=8gb of ram; only 117M with a batch size of 8 works in about 20m/epoch

+# ToDo

 -   work with gpt2 or ctrl automatically
+-   saving and resuming
+-   use past
 -   on the fly tokenization
--   take out multiple datasets
+    -   update other files
 -   multi gpu/machine training
--   saving and resuming
--   use past

-# ToDo

 # Done

 -   use config files
+-   take out multiple datasets